stefanwille/crystal-redis-examples/README.md

 ## Running the Examples

+All examples are in the [src/ directory](https://github.com/stefanwille/crystal-redis-examples/tree/master/src.).

 Read the source code of an example that you are interested in.
-It is best to start with `src/basic.cr`.
+It is best to start with [src/basic.cr](https://github.com/stefanwille/crystal-redis-examples/blob/master/src/basic.cr).

 Then run the example.
 For instance, to run `src/basic.cr`, use `crystal run` in the terminal: